two people sitting in grass

 A BEAM OF LIGHT ON THE VIBRANT LANDSCAPE OF QUEER LA FILM

-Anchored by love as a devotional practice of collective liberation and inspired by the work and impact of the special exhibition Mickalene Thomas: All About Love, The Broad is proud to present Love in Focus: Black Queer Rhapsody, a program of short films as part of the Queer Rhapsody summer film series.
+Anchored by love as a devotional practice of collective liberation and inspired by the work and impact of the special exhibition Mickalene Thomas: All About Love, The Broad is proud to present Love in Focus: Black Queer Rhapsody, a program of short films and filmmaker Q&A as part of the Queer Rhapsody summer film series.
 The program celebrates the transformative power of queer authorship through an immersive collection of short films celebrating Black queer lives.
 From documentaries on vibrant drag queens and Black elders to magical coming of age journeys and stories of transformative love, these films weave a rhapsody of resilience and authentic connections.

 Queer Rhapsody, a community-led film series, centers the joy, healing, and narrative reinvention of contemporary LGBTQIA+ cinema.
 Showcasing a kaleidoscope of offerings: from features poised to achieve cult status, short-form experimental storytelling as alchemical guide, vanguard documentaries blazing a path for narrative change, and international films primed to accompany you on your next journey of self-discovery.
 Created to connect the vibrant Los Angeles queer film community by centering liberatory narratives, 15 shorts and feature screening programs will be anchored by five iconic venues and driven by a dedicated independent queer programming team, this city-wide collaboration aims to kindle a bright, hot summertime celebration of queer voices at its heart in service to belonging and igniting creative community connection across Los Angeles.